Meetings & Proposals

 Branding verdict

 Cal.com wins on customization depth.
 Calendly wins on polish and consistency out of the box.
 If you want the easiest branded experience, Calendly Standard is faster to set up.
-If you want full control over the booking URL and layout, Cal.com Organizations or self-hosted is the only real option.
+If you want more control over routing, embeds, and the hosted booking experience, Cal.com's paid plans give you more headroom.

 Integrations

-Calendly has a larger native integration library.
-It connects directly with HubSpot, Salesforce, Marketo, LinkedIn, Zoom, Google Meet, Microsoft Teams, Webex, and over 100 other tools.
-For an agency that relies on a specific CRM or sales stack, the native connector typically means no code, no webhook configuration, and reliable two-way sync.
+Calendly connects directly with common sales and meeting tools like HubSpot, Salesforce, Marketo, Zoom, Google Meet, Microsoft Teams, and Webex.
+For an agency that relies on a specific CRM or marketing stack, that kind of native connector usually means less setup risk and less workflow glue.

 Both tools support Stripe for paid bookings.
 If you charge for consultations or strategy sessions, either tool can handle payment collection at the time of booking.